timtomch/tgconsulting.ca/_projects/iter.md

 The [Iter Bibliography](https://www.itergateway.org/resources/iter-bibliography) is a curated database of secondary source material pertaining to the Middle Ages and Renaissance with over 1.5 milion entries.

 In this project, I advised the Iter team on the migration of the bibliography from end-of-life software to a sustainable, hosted solution.

-I compared available solutions able to provide the required features, requested proposals from vendors and hosting providers, analyzed costs and benefits and prepared a recommendation to the client.
+I compared available solutions able to provide required features, requested proposals from vendors and hosting providers, analyzed costs and benefits and prepared a recommendation to the client.